katesnelson/RuralityIndex/content/authors/tuan/_index.md

   - Current Members
 highlight_name: false
 ---
-Katherine (Kate) Nelson is an associate professor of sustainability in the School of Natural Resources at the University of Missouri.
-Her research interests include landscape diversity, agricultural adaptation, strategic retreat, vulnerability assessment, and scaling relationships.
-She leads the SCALes lab, which examines aspects of community and agricultural landscape sustainability ranging from equity of strategic retreat policy implementation, to the relationship between crop diversity and crop yields, to rural sustainability assessment.
-See a recent CV [here](https://scales-mu.netlify.app/author/kate-nelson/KatherineNelsonCV_Public.pdf).
+Tuan D. Nguyen is an associate professor in the Department of Educational Leadership and Policy Analysis at the University of Missouri.
+He applies rigorous quantitative methods (quasi-experimental designs and meta-analysis) to examine 1) the teacher labor markets, particularly looking at the factors that drive teacher attrition and retention, and 2) the effects and implications of teacher policies and education policies intended for social equity and school improvement.